 - Have an academic record that demonstrates superior ability and shows promise of success in doctoral studies.

-- Be able to affirm agreement with the doctrine statement.
+- Be able to affirm agreement with the seven essential points from our doctrine statement.

 Financial Aid